 Why Cloudflare R2

-Three things drove the decision: cost, API compatibility, and CDN delivery.
+Two things drove the decision: cost and API compatibility.

 R2 has no egress charge.
 S3 does.
 For a diary app, images are viewed far more often than they are written — users scroll through months of entries, each with photos.
 With S3, that traffic translates directly into a bill that scales with engagement.
 With R2, it does not.
 For a small team running a consumer app, that predictability matters.

-The S3-compatible API means @aws-sdk/client-s3 and @aws-sdk/s3-request-presigner work without modification.
+The S3-compatible API means @aws-sdk/client-s3 works without modification.
 No new SDK to learn, no bespoke client to maintain.
+Public delivery runs through images.storyie.com, a CNAME in front of the bucket.

 Same architecture, different implementations